RDMachinery/OldSource/README.md

 Old school code written in Java.
+No fancy frameworks.
+No AI.
+A single class.
+Basic core Java classes.